 Daniel Ranalli grew up in coastal Connecticut.
-He has been working as a visual artist for over 35 years.
+He has been working as a visual artist for over 45 years.
 His work is in the permanent collections of over thirty museums here and abroad including the Museum of Modern Art (NY), Museum of Fine Arts Boston, San Francisco Museum of Modern Art, Nelson-Atkins Museum and National Gallery of American Art (Smithsonian).
 He has been included in over 150 solo and group shows in the U.S. and abroad.
-Daniel has also been the recipient of two fellowships from the National Endowment for the Arts and multiple fellowships from the Massachusetts Cultural Council.
+Daniel has also been the recipient of two fellowships from the National Endowment for the Arts and several fellowships from the Massachusetts Cultural Council.

 Although largely situated within the medium of photography, Ranalli’s work can be characterized as conceptual and/or environmental.
 The work is frequently rooted in the balance between control and chance – such as the unforeseen results in the photogram, the found scrawls on a classroom chalkboard or the path of a snail in wet sand.